Risso’s Dolphin Facts

 The flippers are comparatively long and slender in shape.
 The head is much more rounded than that of most dolphins, with a distinctive crease in the sonar-detecting organ known as the melon.

-In addition, the natural coloring is primarily a dark gray.
+In addition, its natural coloring is primarily a dark gray.
 However, adults often display extensive white patches, as a result of scarring from encounters with prey and potential predators.

 Risso’s Dolphin Distribution, Habitat and Ecology